2ndBillingCycle/specialsounds/README.md

 Configures the plugin to watch the `#fuelrats` channel on the server `fuelrats`, and will play the file `H:\signal.wav` when a message has the word `SIGNAL` in it.

-The word `SIGNAL` can appear anywhere in any message from that channel, and each time a message is matched, the sound file will be played.
+The phrase `SIGNAL` can appear anywhere in any message from that channel (even in the middle of words), and each time a message is matched, the sound file will be played.

 If the `[server name]`, `#[channel name]`, `<sound file>`, or `<pattern>` have spaces, they must be wrapped in parentheses: